The flooding of Central Appalachia, especially Eastern Kentucky, was a "perfect storm" of adverse conditions leading to a crisis.

 On Aug.
 26, the state unanimously approved an aid package totaling almost $213 million.
 “The eastern Kentucky relief plan would draw $200 million from the state’s reserve fund.
 The biggest chunk — $115 million — would provide support to cities, counties, school districts, state agencies and utility service providers.
 Another $45 million would help repair and replace bridges and roads.
 And $40 million would be used for repairs to school buildings, for additional transportation costs for displaced students and services for children and families.
 Nearly $12.7 million in federal funds will be used for water and sewer infrastructure projects.”

-As of Sept.
-12, a total of 7,243 individual assistance applications were approved for the flooding.
-Just over $63 million has been approved in housing and other needs assistance.
-This works out to nearly $8,720 on average per household.
-Nearly double that number – 13,527 – of applications were received by Sept.
-8. Governor Beshear said that there had been numerous problems with FEMA’s distribution of funds and that the federal agency needed to improve its outreach and communication.
+As of Nov.
+11, a total of 8,446 individual assistance applications were approved for the flooding, out of more than 13,000 submitted.
+Nearly $88 million has been approved for housing and other needs assistance.
+This works out to $10,310 on average per household.
+Governor Beshear said that there had been numerous problems with FEMA’s distribution of funds and that the federal agency needed to improve its outreach and communication.
 Many people had received grants of $179 to $195 which were intended to hire contractors to conduct estimates on retaining walls, HVAC systems, small bridges or single-family roads, and septic systems, but that fact was not clearly explained to residents.

 By mid-August,” Kentucky credit unions contributed at least $127,370 toward the flood recovery efforts—through direct monetary and supply donations, potential member donations, and matching dollar programs.”